respectYourNeighbour/fastRWD/README.md

 To measure perceived performance, we need to find out how long it takes for a page to start rendering visually in the browser.
 Webpagetest.org is a fantastic tool you can use for this purpose.

 Webpagetest requests the site in a real browser and device, analyzes how it loads, and provides tons of information.
 Some portions of Webpagetest’s results are directly related to perceived performance, for example, “Start Render”.

+Rendering a complex layout this quickly requires careful considerations
+## Shortening the critical path